Support for vulnerable children and children of key workers

 Decision making for this group

-Those who work directly with children and young people are best placed to identify children and young people who will require support in order to secure their wellbeing, as a result of ELC and school closures.
+Those who work directly with children and young people are best placed to identify children and young people who will require support in order to ensure their wellbeing, as a result of these exceptional phased opening arrangements.

 Named persons as key points of contact are a very important first response for vulnerable children (as defined above).